Skip to main content

 How does the system calculate your expected stock.

-Below are some examples of medications and whether the expected stock feature would work or not.
+Here are some examples of when the expected stock feature will or won’t work.

 Dose